syncfusion-content/extension-docs/Extension/JSON-Visualizer-Extension/Visual-Studio-Code/getting-started.md

 # Getting Started with the Syncfusion® JSON Visualizer

-The **Syncfusion® JSON Visualizer** for Visual Studio Code turns raw JSON data into an interactive, diagrammatic view directly inside the editor.
+The **Syncfusion® JSON Visualizer** extension for Visual Studio Code transforms raw JSON data into an interactive graphical view, making it easier to understand complex object hierarchies, nested structures, and relationships directly within the editor.

 ## Key Features

-- **Interactive JSON Visualization:** Renders any JSON document as a structured, graphical diagram inside Visual Studio Code, making complex hierarchies easy to follow.
+- **Interactive JSON Visualization:** View JSON structures as an interactive diagram.

-- **Node Selector:** Click a node to see its details and full JSON path.
+- **Node Selection:** Select nodes to view details and JSON paths.

-- **Expand and Collapse:** Focus on relevant sections with expandable nodes.
+- **Expand and Collapse:** Expand or collapse sections to focus on relevant data.

-- **Bi-directional Scrolling:** Smooth horizontal and vertical scrolling for large JSON files.
+- **Bi-directional Scrolling:** Navigate large JSON structures horizontally and vertically.

-- **Lightweight and Fast:** Quick rendering with minimal impact on performance.

-For complete download and installation instructions, see [Download and Installation](./download-and-installation.md).
+- **Fast Rendering:** Visualize JSON quickly with minimal performance overhead.

+> **Prerequisite:** Ensure the JSON Visualizer extension is installed in Visual Studio Code before proceeding.
+See [Download and Installation](./download-and-installation.md) for setup details.

 ## Step 1: Open a JSON File

-After installation, open any JSON document you want to visualize:
+After installing the extension, open the JSON document that you want to visualize:

 1. Open the folder that contains your JSON file using **File ▸ Open Folder…**.
 2. Select a `.json` file from the Explorer to open it in the editor.

+   > **Note:** The JSON document must be valid JSON.
+Malformed or invalid JSON may fail to render in the visualizer.
+Open the file in the editor and ensure no syntax errors are reported.

 ## Step 2: Enable the JSON Visualizer

 With the JSON file open in the editor:

-1. Locate the **Enable JSON Visualizer** icon in the editor's menu bar (top-right of the editor area).
+1. Locate the **Enable JSON Visualizer** icon (tooltip: *Enable JSON Visualizer*) in the editor toolbar at the top-right of the editor.

    ![Enable JSON Visualizer](Images/EnableJSON.png)